corrode/corrode.github.io/content/blog/simple/index.md

 The second was written by a developer who just solved the problem at hand and tried to parse a CSV file.
 Turns out there was never once a need to parse anything other than CSV files.

-One lesson is that the path to complexity is paved with good intentions.
+One lesson here is that the path to complexity is paved with good intentions.
 **A series of individually perfectly reasonable decisions can lead to an overly complex, unmaintainable system.**

 More experienced developers tend to use more abstractions because they get excited about the possibilities.
 And I can't blame them, really.
 Writing simple code is oftentimes pretty boring.
-Much more fun to test out that new feature we just learned.
+It's much more fun to test out that new feature we just learned.
 But after a while we forget how Rust beginners feel about our code: it's the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).

 Remember: **abstractions are never zero cost.** [^nasa]